CrowdStrike/foundry-sample-functions-python/e2e/README.md

 # Foundry E2E Tests

-End-to-end tests for the foundry-sample-category-blocking application using Playwright.
+End-to-end tests for the foundry-sample-functions-python application using Playwright.

 ## Prerequisites